SHARE

 For garnish on top, add more cookies, plain whipped cream and finally a last drizzle of peanut butter.
 Then chill the fully assembled dessert for 2 to 3 hours.
 For the best flavor and texture, chill the dish overnight.

-Tips to Make the Best Banana Pudding
+Tips To Make THE BEST Banana Pudding

+• Use a spatula to spread the whipped cream evenly over the top layer of the pudding.
 You can use homemade whipped cream or store-bought.
 Cool Whip will work fine, just use it at fridge temperature, not frozen.

 Topping Ideas for Banana Pudding